5 New LinkedIn Features That Are Perfect for Brands

 New LinkedIn Features #5: Organic “Carousel” Posts

-LinkedIn “carousel” posts aren’t exactly new for 2020 — in fact, the feature doesn’t exist on LinkedIn.
+LinkedIn “carousel” posts aren’t exactly new — in fact, the feature doesn’t even officially exist on LinkedIn.

 So what’s the secret?
 LinkedIn documents.